AHolwell/HomeLINK/README.md

 ##### Storage - DynamoDB:

 I went with DynamoDB as my table storage.
 This is based off the assumption that this is oft changed data, but not streamed data, as well as the assumption we'll want to store different fields for different devices.
-It plays well with frequent access and the non-relational structure allows for as many fields unqiue to devices as we want without heavily impacting performance.
+It plays well with frequent access and the non-relational structure allows for as many fields unique to devices as we want without heavily impacting performance.

 Further key-value pair is a natural fit for the data - users with different device IDs.
 Playing into the first assumption, I didnt want to enforce unique device Ids between users, hence a range and hash key (user id and device key) was a natural fit.